Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-02-17-aldora89-The-Lotus-Eater.md

 In intermittent signals, they realized that a strange spaceship had attacked their ships like a bolt out of the blue sky, leading to the loss of Galapagos and the retreat of Entrepreneur.
 Meanwhile, Kirk's sudden vanish obliged vexed Spock to let out Lombard for the destination.

-The culprit turned out to be Bulbweed, the largest angiospermous plant on the planet, from which Spock struggled to save Kirk its maw intact, by using his body to endure the annoying stings and clamps of enormous, noxious Cattlebugs.
+The culprit turned out to be Bulbweed, the largest angiospermous plant on the planet, from the maw of which Spock struggled to save Kirk intact, while using his body to endure the annoying stings and clamps of enormous, noxious Cattlebugs.

 ## 3
 The next morning, when Spock went out for edible food, Kirk regained his consciousness gradually, checked the electronics, and collected the kindling.
-After Spock brought souvenirs back and managed to light the fire, they ate their first dinner together on this godforsaken planet for the first time.
+After Spock brought souvenirs back and managed to light the fire, they ate their adventurous dinner together on this godforsaken planet for the first time.

 ## 4
-Watching Kirk's listless mental state, sapped day by day by his nightly possession, Spock felt obliged to put aside his vegetarianism and hunt animals for better nutrition nourishing his captain.
+Watching Kirk's listless mental state sapped day by day by his nightly possession, Spock felt obliged to put aside his vegetarianism and hunt animals for better nutrition to nourish his captain.
 The sense of thrilling self-accomplishment reminded him of his previous ostracism by his paternal tribe owing to his once savage attack on one innocent tribesman.

 Kirk was responsible for cooking and mending, and once found a luminous artificial object surrounding the planet which was supposed to be the abandoned Galapagos.